Posted by: Cailyn | November 6, 2009

 Add food coloring to any of the above for a fun look or swirl together plain coconut and chocolate.

 Add other flavor extracts, like hazelnut, lemon, coffee or peppermint.
-I’m going to make some chocolate ones with peppermint soon.

 Add finely chopped/ground nuts (someone suggested adding almond flour- sounds tasty!)